m-ke/3dio-website/CONTRIBUTING.md

 ### Examples
 * Every example should be executable without modification
   * Do not use fake ids (i.e. "12345")
-  * Avoid template like placeholders (i.e. "/<your-folder>/index.html")
+  * Avoid template-like placeholders (i.e. "/<your-folder>/index.html")
 * Isomorphic code should be presented in generic examples.
-* Examples for specific environments should be declared as such explicitely.
+* Examples for specific environments should be declared as such explicitly.
-* Distinguish secret from public keys and always explicitely declare them as such.
+* Distinguish secret from publishable keys and always explicitly declare them as such.